North Toronto Auction

 You have until the Tuesday following the auction at 6 pm to pay for your vehicle in full and remove it from our yard.
 Late removals will be subject to a storage fee of $75/day.

-Following an online auction, our office is open for payments and vehicle collection on the following days:
+Following a timed auction, our office is open for payments and vehicle collection on the following days:

 Do you still offer travel permits for vehicles bought online?

 Yes.
 Service Ontario is here on live auction days until 5 PM.
 They will be here issuing 10-day temporary trip permits at a cost of $30 cash only.
-ONLY the Service Ontario Bayfield location in Barrie will issue you a trip permit for the vehicle you purchased here so be sure to pick one up as it will save you time.
+ONLY the Service Ontario Bayfield and Burton locations in Barrie will issue you a trip permit for the vehicle you purchased here so be sure to pick one up as it will save you time.

 Articles required to purchase a trip permit are: